 Today, Rwanda hosts over 160’000 refugees who are settled in urban areas and 6 refugee camps coordinated by the United Nation’s High Commissioner of Refugees (UNHCR).
 Almost 80% of the refugee population is made up of women and children, including over 2’000 unaccompanied minors.
 Refugee children and youth are especially at risk of violence, abuse, rape, neglect and thus particularly prone to negative coping mechanisms such as drugs and alcohol or survival sex.
 Despite these issues, the camps often lack services and meaningful leisure activities that target those children’s needs for specific support.

-After a successful implementation of a Young Coach Education Programme in the Azraq refugee camp in Jordan in 2016, the FCSA will now be educating 100 Young Coaches selected from 6 different refugee camps in Rwanda to become grassroots football coaches and community leaders.
-The programme aims to increase the children’s safety and security, bolster their relationships with peers and the community, empower girls and provide them with equal access to sports, and to strengthen resilience in Young Coaches and children.
+After a successful implementation of a Young Coach Education Programme in the Azraq refugee camp in Jordan in 2016, the FCSA educated 85 Young Coaches selected from 6 different refugee camps in Rwanda to become grassroots football coaches and community leaders.
+The programme aimed to increase the children’s safety and security, bolster their relationships with peers and the community, empower girls and provide them with equal access to sports, and to strengthen resilience in Young Coaches and children.

 Our Young Coaches are community leaders and role models in less privileged societies.
 They commit themselves to support the children of the communities by conveying important social topics through football.
-100 Young Coaches participate in the education in Rwanda, each of them represents a unique personal story.
+85 Young Coaches participated in the education in Rwanda, each of them represents a unique personal story.

 Participating partner clubs